-The killer appeared to be wiping down areas of the taxi, from both inside and outside, but crucially the witnesses reported hearing no gunshot.
-The fare was logged for Washington and Maple Street, but the taxi had traveled one block further, to the corner of Washington and Cherry Streets.
+The killer appeared to be wiping down areas of the taxicab, from both inside and outside, but crucially the witnesses reported hearing no gunshot.
+The fare was logged for Washington and Maple Street but the taxicab had traveled one block further to the corner of Washington and Cherry Streets.

-More importantly, two days after the callous murder, the Zodiac Killer mailed a letter to the San Francisco Chronicle, containing a cut section of Paul Stine's shirt, to leave law enforcement in no doubt, that the murderer of four young people, had indeed brought his reign of terror to the midst of San Francisco.
-But that was not all.
+More importantly, two days after the callous murder, the Zodiac Killer mailed a letter to the San Francisco Chronicle containing a cut section of Paul Stine's shirt, leaving law enforcement in no doubt that the murderer of four young people, had indeed brought his reign of terror to the midst of San Francisco - but that was not all.

-The reason for believing the actual murder of Paul Stine took place at Washington and Maple Street, can be explained, by tracing the killers footsteps once he left the taxi, headed along Cherry Street and what he did next.
+The reason for believing the actual murder of Paul Stine took place at Washington and Maple Street can be explained by tracing the killer's footsteps once he left the taxicab, headed along Cherry Street and what he did next.

-It takes a matter of 60-90 seconds to travel up Cherry Street, before you head east onto Jackson Street.
-Why though would the killer have to head east along Jackson Street.
-Because if his intention was to kill Paul Stine at the Washington and Maple intersection, logically he would have left his getaway vehicle somewhere north along Maple Street, not too close to warrant identification, but not too far to risk being apprehended.
+It takes a matter of 60 seconds to travel up Cherry Street, before you head east onto Jackson Street.
+Why though, would the killer have to head east along Jackson Street?
+Because if his intention was to kill Paul Stine at the Washington and Maple intersection, then logically he would have left his getaway vehicle somewhere north along Maple Street. not too close to warrant identification, but not too far to risk being apprehended.

-This would explain his actions of heading away from the area, where the taxi came to rest, up Cherry Street and making his way east along Jackson Street, thereby
+This would explain his actions of heading north from the area where the taxicab came to rest, up Cherry Street and backtracking east along Jackson Street, thereby

-When responding officers Donald Fouke and Eric Zelms headed their patrol car into Jackson Street they noticed a white male, described later, as 35-45 years, 5'10" in height, 180-200lbs, barrel chested, with light colored hair and appeared to be in no hurry, in what Donald Fouke described as a shuffling lope, bent forwards, with his head down.
+When responding officers Donald Fouke and Eric Zelms steered their patrol car into Jackson Street, they noticed a white male, described later, as 35-45 years, 5'10" in height, 180-200 lbs, barrel chested, with light colored hair, who appeared to be in no hurry - in what Officer Donald Fouke described as a shuffling lope, bent forward with his head down.
 He also remembered the man entering the stairwell of a house, thought to be 3712 Jackson Street.
 But was this the Zodiac Killer.

 There may be a strong possibility, that indeed, this was our killer.
 But for one reason only.
 He was on the wrong side of the street.